-Cisdem Video Converter is an outstanding subtitle converter for Mac to embed external SRT and ASS subtitles in your MKV video.
-It supports a variety of formats, such as MP4, WMV, AVI, MOV, MPEG, and so forth.
+Cisdem Video Converter is an outstanding subtitle converter to embed external SRT and ASS subtitles in your MKV video.
+It supports a variety of formats, such as MP4, WMV, AVI, MOV, MPEG, MP3, and so forth.
 So you can also integrate subtitles into other video formats.

 Step 1.
 Load MKV files

-Run Cisdem Video Converter on Mac.
-Directly drag source MKV files into it.
+Run Cisdem Video Converter on the computer.
+Directly drag source MKV files into the "convert" interface.

-Click on the “Edit” button, the editing window will pop up.
+Click on the “Edit” button at the top right corner, the editing window will pop up.

-Hit “Subtitle & Audio” > “No subtitles” to open the drop-down box > “Load subtitles” to import downloaded SRT or ASS subtitle from your Mac.
+Hit “Subtitle & Audio” > “No subtitles” to open the drop-down box > “Load subtitles” to import downloaded SRT or ASS subtitle from your local folder.